Recipe by Vegan Recipes and Vibes (@veganrecipesandvibes)

 Keep working and rolling until the sushi roll is fully and tightly formed.

-Wet the inside edge of the nori so it creates a seal and stays together.
+Wet the inside edge of the nori so it creates a sticky seal and press it down to close your roll.

-Transfer the sushi roll to a cutting board, sealed side down, and use a sharp serrated knife to slice into 1-inch thick pieces.
+Place it on a cutting board seal-side down, and use a sharp serrated knife to slice it into 1-inch thick pieces.

 Continue making sushi rolls until all the rice is used.
 Play around with different filling combinations!

-Once all the sushi is made, serve with a side of soy sauce, wasabi, pickled ginger, and spicy mayo.
+Once all the sushi is made and sliced, serve with a side of soy sauce, wasabi, pickled ginger, and spicy mayo.

 Tips and Tricks: